Kendall Jenner Watches Courtside As On-Again Off-Again Flame Ben Simmons Tussles With Tristan Thompson

 Kendall Jenner just found out that all is fair in love and basketball.

 The reality television star sat courtside as on-again off-again flame Ben Simmons tussled with her almost brother-in-law, Tristan Thompson, in a very tense NBA contest on Friday night.
-As People magazine noted, the 23-year-old reality star turned model watched as the two tussled near the end of the game.
+As People magazine noted, the 23-year-old reality star-turned-model watched as the two tussled near the end of the game.

-Thompson, the Cavaliers forward, had been fouled with less than 3 second remaining when he and Simmons had some heated words and had to be separated by a referee.
+Thompson, the Cavaliers forward, had been fouled with less than three seconds remaining when he and Simmons had some heated words and had to be separated by a referee.
 Thompson taunted the Sixers guard after making the free throw, and Simmons responded by flipping the middle finger.

 As People noted, Kendall’s big sister has been having some troubles in her relationship with Tristan Thompson.